betsalel-williamson/Programming-Tutorial/README.md

 The author disclaims copyright to this source code.

+From the SQLite source code header:

-From SQLite, In place of a legal notice, here is a blessing:
+In place of a legal notice, here is a blessing:
 - May you do good and not evil.
 - May you find forgiveness for yourself and forgive others.
 - May you share freely, never taking more than you give.